 The actual exam is broken into two sections, the scientific foundation, and the practical/applied questions.

-The cscs book, The Essentials of Strength Training and Conditioning, is packed full of 25 chapters, and the information within can get very specific and hit on things that are not found in personal training and other training certifications.
+The information within this CSCS book can get very specific and hit on things that are not found in personal training and other training certifications.

-The Practice test we have here is broken down into sections, and then those sections are broken down into the Domains within.
+The CSCS practice questions we have here are broken down into sections, and then those sections are broken down into the Domains within.